genotrance/px/README.md

 startup.
 The `--save` flag or manual editing of `px.ini` is required to provide configuration to Px on startup.

-NOTE: When using the Px binary distribution on Windows, run `.\pythonw -m px --install` instead of using `px.exe`.
-This will avoid the popup console window on startup.

 ## Usage

 ```